eralpkor/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

     3. If the egg doesn't break, eliminate current floor and all the floors below.
     4. Repeat the process with the none eliminated floors until there are only two floors left; f would be the higher of the two floors.

-Pseudo code (iterative solution):
+Pseudo code:

-Solution assume a function dropped_egg_breaks() that returns True if the egg dropped from a particular floor breaks or False if the dropped egg doesn't break.
+Solution assume function dropped_egg_breaks() that returns True if the egg dropped from a particular floor breaks or False if the dropped egg doesn't break.

+Divide & Conquer

 ``` python
 def iterative_minimize_broken_eggs(floors):